WarwickRSE/ApplesToOranges/README.md

 Two Velocities can be added together, or Velocity can be divided by Time again to yield Acceleration etc.
 Using C++20 facilities this can enforce units checking at compile time for arbitrary rational exponents.
 See below for details.

-Thus, any physical equation which compiles is shown to be dimensionally correct.
+Thus, _any physical equation which compiles is shown to be dimensionally correct_.
+See the test code for a host of examples.

 The UnitCheckedType class enforces unit checking on all operations and the inner storage class holds numeric data.
 Numeric operations and some functions such as dot product are avalable.